Xilinx/SDAccel_Examples/vision/convolve/README.md

 9. REVISION HISTORY

 ## 1. OVERVIEW
-The convovle example is a performant design which showcases convolutional image filtering.
+The convolve example is a performant design which showcases convolutional image filtering.
 The example processes the image 8 pixels at a time.

 ## 2. SOFTWARE TOOLS AND SYSTEM REQUIREMENTS